QuickBooks Blog

 You need to include a company summary in the business plan if you are drafting an external business plan for external stakeholders and investors.
 These outsiders are keen to know about various aspects of your business to get a better understanding.

-A good company summary provides readers important company information.
+A good company summary provides readers with important company information.
 Accordingly, the key components that form a part of the company summary section include:

 • Your company name